Header menu logo Fabulous.AST

 Custom Output Filename

-Override the default {name}.Generated.fs pattern:
+Override the default {name}.g.fs pattern:

 <FabulousAstJson Include="schemas/user.json" OutputFileName="UserTypes.fs" />